Church of the Beatitudes: Octagonal Oasis of Peace

 The Church of Beatitudes owes its unique design to the visionary Italian architect, Antonio Barluzzi.
 Barluzzi designed the Church of the Beatitudes in the late 1930s.
 The church was completed in 1938.
 He modelled the church as an octagonal edifice, constructed primarily from local basalt stone and white stone, mirroring the eight Beatitudes preached by Jesus Christ in his Sermon on the Mount.

-The churches interior is delicate and simple.
-Each wall features a Latin inscription of one Beatitude, reminding visitors of the profound teachings of Christ.
+The central dome, forms a focal point that invites the gaze upwards.
+It’s a stark contrast to the darker basalt stone, creating a visual interplay between the elements.
 The inner dome is adorned with representations of the four evangelists, their symbols etched intricately in the gold and blue mosaic.
 The internal surface of the dome, adorned with a radiant golden mosaic, is illuminated by a further eight windows situated at its base.

 The church’s eight windows, crafted from vibrantly colored stained glass, each bear one of the eight “Blessed” verses in Latin.
 Encircling the altar on the church floor is a meticulously designed mosaic.
 Imbued within the mosaic pavement are symbols embodying the cardinal virtues of Justice, Prudence, Fortitude, and Temperance, along with the theological virtues of Faith, Hope, and Charity.
 Small windows allow the visitors to stay connected to the surrounding gardens.